weijunsyu/Arcade-Controller/README.md

 ## Metal Arcade Controller
 - NOTE: Current iteration is untested!
-- Dimensions: 15" x 8" x (2.063 + acrylic panel thickness)"
+- Dimensions: 15" x 8" x (2.063 + top and acrylic panel thickness)"
 - Designed to be assembed with just M4 machine screws (18 screws total).
 - Uses a standard Neutrik USB A-B connector.
-- There are no PCB mount points for compatibility; use adhesive mounting hardware.
 1. **Acrylic Top Panels:**
     - Optional acrylic top panels
 1. **Chassis:**
     - Required to be constructed from 0.063" thick sheet metal.
     - Recommended material: 5052 Aluminum.
     - Dashed lines denote bend lines.
+All bends are 90 degrees.
 Blue for down, and red for up.
     - Bottom half requires the 4 smaller M4 holes (d=0.164") to have flush mounted threaded nuts be inserted.
     - Bottom half has 2 versions: One with a stick cuttout for inserting a screwdriver into the back without opening the box and one without.
         - The stick cutout needs to be lined up with the center of the stick.
 By defaut the stick cutout is lined up with the supplied layouts.